markingle/a2dp_source/README.md

 ESP-IDF A2DP-SOURCE demo
 ========================

+This is a portion of the program I am developing.
+The goal is too play a wav file over Classic Blutooth using the A2DP profile.
+I have commented on the function where I think the wav file is READ as part of the callback function but I mush admit I am struggling to understand it.

+In addition I have set the BT debug logging to VERBOSE for A2D, APPL, and BTC layers.
+This has been very helpful in understanding the function and purpose of the various layers!
+Below is some of the key info from the logs.
+To confirm I can access the WAV file I perform a "stat" call to get the file properties...this can be seen in the serial output as well.

 Demo of A2DP audio source role

 This is the demo for user to use ESP_APIs to use Advanced Audio Distribution Profile in transmitting audio stream